saiikrishnareddy/AES-encrtption/README.md

 # Install requirements using:

-  pip install pycryptodome
+  pip3 install pycryptodome

 #Run the application using the command:

-python encrypt_tool.py
+python3 encrypt_tool.py

 Using the GUI: